 Note for the B/MT 5 Year Teacher Education Program

-If you are in the B/MT 5 Year Teacher Education program and plan to graduate in December 2017, you are considered a graduate student for Summer 2017.
-If you plan to graduate in May 2018, you are considered an undergraduate student for Summer 2017.
-Please see the Undergraduate Summer Session section for information about financial aid.
+If you are in the B/MT 5 Year Teacher Education program and plan to graduate in December 2018 or May 2019, you are considered a graduate student for Summer 2018.